CODE OF ETHICS AND BUSINESS CONDUCT

-- All other Board of Directors
+- All the Board of Directors of the company

 - Managing Director/ Chief Executive Officer/ Chief Operating Officer

-- All the officers of the company in the rank and above of General Managers including all the Head of Department’s.
+- All the officers of the company in the rank and above of General Managers including all the Head of Departments.

 As ethical business conduct is critical to business, officers are expected to read and

 understand this Code, uphold these standards in day-to-day activities, and comply with: